TaimurHasan/ExpressNoteTaker/README.md

 <a name="usage"></a>

 ## Usage
-To use this application, please navigate to live deployed version on [Heroku](https://expressnotetakerbytaimur.herokuapp.com/notes) <br/>
+To use this application, please navigate to live deployed application on [Heroku](https://expressnotetakerbytaimur.herokuapp.com/notes) <br/>
 1. From the main page, click the 'Get Started' button to navigate to the notes page.
 2. Click on the 'Note Title' or 'Note Text' section to begin writing your note.
 3. To save a note, click the Save icon, which will appear in the top right of the screen.